 Bay Staters is a Grassroot, People-Powered Movement for Justice!

 Founded in early 2021, baystatersnm.org, @baystaters) is a grassroots community network of volunteers from all walks of life—including veterans, doctors, nurses, addiction treatment workers, and ordinary people.
-With zero dollars fundraised, it has worked with the city councils of four communities—Somerville, Cambridge, Northampton, Easthampton, Amherst, and Salem—to secure unanimous votes making arrests for all drug possession and arrests for growing psychedelic plants the lowest priority for law enforcement.(
+With zero dollars fundraised, it has worked with the city councils of four communities—Somerville, Cambridge, Northampton, Easthampton, Amherst, Salem, and Provincetown—to secure unanimous votes making arrests for all drug possession and arrests for growing psychedelic plants the lowest priority for law enforcement.(

 The community has also secured endorsements from city councilors in Medford, and Berkeley California, so our local campaigns continue thriving.
 The community group has achieved this work through community events (where we teach growing, foraging, trip sitting, and meditation: RSVP here).

 Text of An Act Relative to Plant Medicine